inwtx/QSL-Setup/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then click on menu 'File'/'Save as Templete...', name it 'News' in the box, and click OK.
 Now
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;when you want to send to a new group, you can click on the Templates button on the QSL
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;interface and select News, which will bring in those headers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;interface and select News, which will load in those headers.
 You can do the reverse and put
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the regular email parameters in Templates and save News to 'File'/'Save as New Message'.